Bootstraps for Dynamic Panel Threshold Models

-We also introduce a bootstrap method for testing the continuity of the regression models.
+We also introduce a bootstrap test of model continuity.

-{Furthermore, we establish the uniform validity of the grid bootstrap for the unknown (dis)continuity of the threshold model.
-The importance of uniform validity is well-documented in the literature, as seen in works by \cite{mikusheva_2007}, \cite{andrewsguggenberger2009}, and \cite{romanoshaikh2012}, among others, who have studied the uniformity of resampling procedures. \cite{mikusheva_2007} showed the uniform validity of the grid bootstrap for linear autoregressive models.
+Furthermore, we establish the uniform validity of the grid bootstrap for the unknown continuity (or discontinuity) of the threshold model.
+The importance of uniform validity is well recognized in the literature, notably in the works of \cite{mikusheva_2007}, \cite{andrewsguggenberger2009}, and \cite{romanoshaikh2012}, among others, who have studied the uniformity of resampling procedures.
+In particular, \cite{mikusheva_2007} showed the uniform validity of the grid bootstrap for linear autoregressive models.
 Our work extends the advantage of the grid bootstrap to a broader class of nonstandard inference problems characterized by Jacobian degeneracy.

-{A set of Monte Carlo simulations demonstrates that the grid bootstrap performs favorably for inference on the threshold location, not only when the model is continuous but also when it includes a jump for various jump sizes.
+A set of Monte Carlo simulations demonstrate that the grid bootstrap performs favorably for inference on the threshold location, not only when the model is continuous but also when it includes a jump for various jump sizes.
 However, inference on the coefficients turns out to be more challenging.
-Our residual bootstrap confidence intervals for the coefficients, based on the lower and upper quantiles of bootstrap distributions for the coefficient estimators tend to show undercoverage while those based on the symmetric versions exhibit overcoverage.
-Nevertheless, our residual bootstrap method improves upon the standard nonparametric bootstrap in both cases.}
+Our residual bootstrap confidence intervals for the coefficients, based on the lower and upper quantiles of bootstrap distributions, tend to exhibit undercoverage, even though they generally provide higher coverage rates than the standard nonparametric bootstrap.